XDpartypooper/TeamSprintProject/README.md

 And finally system admin able to control a User's profile and profile types

 ------------------------------------------
+P.S this is my first semi big/ big type of program, previously i only did small programs that uses 1 java files :)

 EDIT test - by Roy 15/10/22